belijzajac/belijzajac.github.io/content/post/outperforming-rayon-with-openmp.md

 ## Summary

-* OpenMP lets quickly propotype what is feasible to parallelize out with the help of CPU profiling tools such as Perf
+* OpenMP lets you quickly propotype what is feasible to parallelize with the help of CPU profiling tools such as Perf
-* Criterion is actually a really nice benchmarking tool for measuring performance, especially when integrated into CI
+* Criterion is actually a really nice benchmarking tool to measure performance, especially when integrated into CI
 * ckzg has surpassed blst-from-scratch in becoming the fastest Rust library (yet) for kzg10 commitments